Jeremy Beadle: Radio and television

 Beadle began supplying odd facts and questions to radio and television game shows, such as Celebrity Squares.
 He sent a number of questions to Bob Monkhouse, the host, without the answers and Monkhouse was so impressed he rang Jeremy to ask him to work on the show.
 His presenting style on the phone-in programme Nightline on LBC in London, which he hosted between September 1979 and 22 June 1980 (when he was sacked), led to a cult following.
 He introduced himself as Jeremy James Anthony Gibson-Beadlebum: "Jeremy James Anthony Gibson-Beadle is my name and a bum is what I am," he explained.
-He teased his producer as 'Butch' Bavin Cook (b.
-12 June).

 On 31 May 1980, he began co-presenting the children's television show Fun Factory with his LBC co-star Thérèse Birch, Kevin Day and Billy Boyle.
 On Capital Radio Beadle presented Beadle's Odditarium, a music show concentrating on strange, bizarre and rare recordings all taken from the archives of producer Phil Swern.
 From 5 October 1986, Beadle presented Beadle's Brainbusters on the independent local radio network, with questions written by Beadle and Paul Donnelley.
 He also became renowned for his off-air pranks and intellectually challenging quizzes.
 He wrote, devised and presented many television pilots for the highly successful game show company Action Time, then run by Jeremy Fox, the son of Paul Fox.
 Beadle wrote and presented The Deceivers, a BBC2 television series recounting the history of swindlers and hoaxers.
 The success of this led to using the same format for Eureka, which told the background behind everyday inventions.
-He hosted a US game show pilot in 1985 called Family Follies which didn't make it to series.
+He hosted a US game show pilot in 1985 called Family Follies, which did not make it to a full series.